davidwyly/rxn/README.md

 ## Features In Alpha

-Including planned features for beta:
+Including planned features for beta (unchecked):
 - [ ] 80%+ unit test code coverage
 - [X] Gentle learning curve *(you don't have to be a guru to get up and running)*
    - [ ] Installation through Composer